mattcsloan/angular2-starter/README.md

 ## Tools & Features
-* Build powered by Webpack 2, Babel 6, and TypeScript 2
+* Build powered by Webpack 2 and TypeScript 2
 * Optimized production build with UglifyJS + tree-shaking
 * Linting with tslint + codelyzer, and sass-lint
 * Unit tests with Karma, Jasmine, and Istanbul coverage reports